Gold State Coach: History

 Most monarchs have expressed displeasure in riding the Gold State Coach.
 In the words of King William IV, a former naval officer, being driven in the Gold State Coach was like being on board a ship "tossing in a rough sea".
 Queen Victoria complained of the "distressing oscillation" of the cabin.
 She would often refuse to ride in the Gold State Coach.
 The original box seat was removed before Edward VII's Coronation in 1902 to give the public a clearer view of the monarch.
 The Coach remained in regular use throughout the eighteenth and nineteenth centuries.
 King George VI said that his journey from the palace to Westminster Abbey for his coronation was "one of the most uncomfortable rides I have ever had in my life".
-He had the coach overhauled after the Second World War and replaced the wheels' iron rims with rubber.
-That afforded some comfort to the passengers.
+He had the coach overhauled after the Second World War.
+In 1953 the wheels' iron rims were replaced with rubber tyres.
+Up to 2011 the leather suspension straps were of unequal length which caused an unequal swing in a figure of eight.
+These changes improved the ride for passengers.

+Modern use

 Queen Elizabeth II referred to her coronation journey in the coach as "horrible" and "not very comfortable", which is possibly why it was not used for her Diamond Jubilee when she was aged 86, having previously been used for her Silver and Golden Jubilee celebrations.
 It was brought back as part of a pageant for her Platinum Jubilee celebrations with a Pepper's ghost effect being used to show archive film footage of the young Queen waving to crowds from the coach.

 King Charles III rode in the Diamond Jubilee State Coach to his coronation, opting to only use the Gold State Coach on the return to Buckingham Palace due to the poor ride quality.